open-testcon/website_src/content/faqs/_index.md

 {{< faqs/qa-question "Which language will be used in this event" >}}

-> All talks, presentations, and workshops will be in English.
+> We accept talks, presentations, and workshops both in English and Chinese.

 {{< faqs/qa-question "Additional questions?" >}}